PARTNERS FOR THE RIDE

 ASHA Charter Clubs

-The American Saddlebred Horse Association’s worldwide network of more than 50 Charter Clubs enriches the American Saddlebred experience for members.
+The American Saddlebred Horse and Breeders Association’s worldwide network of more than 50 Charter Clubs enriches the American Saddlebred experience for members.
 Clubs promote American Saddlebreds at the local level and help newcomers to learn more about the breed, as well as offering many equine and social activities for their members’ education and enjoyment.
 Typical activities for Charter Clubs include putting on horse shows, riding in parades, participating in horse fairs, presenting annual awards, trail rides and other popular pastimes.

 Charter Club Benefits